mamorum/poml/doc/user-guide.md

 Poml converts placeholders to XML tags, using `key=val` configurations.

 ### 4.3.
 Ampersand
-We can add one `&` to the end of line.
+We can write one `&` at the end of line, for adding blank line to XML.
 Poml converts `&` to newline.